Converting and deploying a PyTorch model tutorial

 For more information about the test description format, see: JSON Test Description Specification.

-1. Run the ML SDK Scenario Runner on the Emulation Layer:
+1. Run the ML SDK Scenario Runner on the ML Emulation Layer for Vulkan®:

 scenario-runner --scenario scenario.json